MEET OUR STAFF

 Read MoreLicensed Marriage and Family Therapist

-Sarah Powers is a Licensed Marriage and Family Therapist who joined the Counseling and Psychological Services (CAPS) team in March 2019.
-She earned her Bachelors of Arts in Psychology at the University of Connecticut in Storrs, Connecticut in 2007, and her Masters of Science in Marriage and Family Therapy at Central Connecticut State University in 2011.
-She became an American Association of Marriage and Family Therapy (AAMFT) Approved Supervisor in 2018.
+Dr. Powers is a Licensed Marriage and Family Therapist who joined the Counseling and Psychological Services (CAPS) team in March 2019, taking on the athletic liaison role in 2025.
+She earned her Bachelors of Arts in Psychology from the University of Connecticut in 2007, and both her Masters of Science in Marriage and Family Therapy and Doctorate in Educational Leadership from Central Connecticut State University.
+She is an American Association of Marriage and Family Therapy (AAMFT) Approved Supervisor.

-Sarah utilized the beginning of her career exploring the field, working with children and families, to adults involved in the judicial court system with mental illness, and finally to working with Young Adult Services, a program through the Department of Mental Health and Addiction Services (DMHAS) for the State of Connecticut.
-Here is when she began teaching masters-level MFT students at her alma mater, CCSU, during their clinically intensive internship year.
-This fulfills her passion for academia, as well as helping students find themselves and internally grow during this very progressive, though transitional, time in their lives.
+Dr. Powers has a wide range of experience, beginning her career working with children and families, to adults involved in the judicial court system with mental illness and substance use.
+She began teaching masters-level MFT students at her alma mater, CCSU, and currently teaches at Middlesex Community College.
+This fulfills her passion for academia, as well as helping students find themselves and internally grow during this very transitional time in their lives.

-Sarah specializes in all relationships: intimate, family, peers, occupational interactions, etc. and has completed Level I and Level II in Couple’s Therapy with The Gottman Institute, to deepen her knowledge and clinical training with intimate relationships.
-She works closely with her clients to increase awareness on how their family history and norms contribute to their current behaviors, interaction styles, internal conflict and symptoms.
+Dr. Powers specializes in all relationships: intimate, family, peers, occupational, and has completed Level I and Level II in Couple’s Therapy with The Gottman Institute.
+She works closely with her clients to increase awareness of how their family history and norms contribute to their current behaviors, interaction styles, internal conflict and symptoms.
 She believes how we learn to relate to ourselves and others can impact our mood, mental health, and overall functioning.
-Sarah has completed Level I and Level II of Internal Family Systems (IFS) Therapy, which provides tools in better understanding our “true” selves.
+Sarah has completed Level I and Level II of Internal Family Systems (IFS) Therapy, which is the foundation of her clinical work, providing clients with a frame to better understanding our “true” selves, gain control over emotions, and increase motivation.

 -